Care homes firm to refund residents

 Care homes firm Sunrise to refund 'up-front fees' to residents

-Care homes operator Sunrise Senior Living will pay more than £2m in compensation to residents after charging them thousands of pounds in compulsory "up-front fees".
+Care homes operator Sunrise Senior Living will pay more than £2m in compensation after charging thousands of pounds in compulsory "upfront fees".

-The Competition and Markets Authority (CMA) secured the deal for most people who had paid since 1 October 2015.
+The Competition and Markets Authority (CMA) secured the deal for those who had paid the fees since 1 October 2015.

 People who have left or leave within two years of moving into one of the company's homes are eligible.

+"However, we have agreed with the CMA that residents who stayed with us for shorter than average periods were not able to enjoy as much of the benefit of our facilities as residents who are with us for a longer time."

+She added: "The Care Quality Commission has recognised us as one of the best care providers in the UK.
+We are deeply proud of the care we provide."

-If the resident dies in this timescale, their family will receive the money.
+The average individual payout from Sunrise will be about £3,000 and if the resident dies in this timescale, their family will receive the money.

 The move comes as part of the CMA's continuing investigation into how some care homes charge for their services.

-Last November, the watchdog found that as well as charging the "up-front fees", some care homes were also billing families for weeks after their relatives had died.
+Last November, the watchdog found that as well as charging the "upfront fees", some care homes were also billing families for weeks after their relatives had died.

 It also highlighted how those paying for themselves were paying much higher charges than council-funded residents.